joelparkerhenderson/statement-of-work/README.md

 We recommend [Objectives and Key Results (OKRs)](http://sixarm.com/objectives-and-key-results/).

-Identify the most relevant goals and outcomes.
-Es and intended uses of the completed work.
+Identify the most relevant goals, outcomes, and intended uses of the completed work.

 ### Performance